 Card Networks means the payment card networks including Visa or Mastercard.

 Issuer Terms means the agreement between Company and the Issuer of your Card concerning your use of the Cards.

 Charge means a payment for goods or services made to a merchant that accepts payments on the applicable Card Network.

 Chargeback means a dispute that you initiate against a merchant for an unresolved dispute with the merchant or where a Charge is unauthorized.

-Department Card means a Card issued in the name of a Company department to be used by one or more authorized Users in that department.
+Department Card means a Card issued in the name of a Company department to be used by one or more authorized Users.

-Periodic Statement means the periodic statements that reflect activity for all Cards issued to Company identifying Charges, Fees, Fines, refunds, or other amounts owed or credited to your Brex Account during each billing cycle.
+Periodic Statement means the periodic statements that reflect activity for all Cards issued to Company identifying Charges, Fees, Fines, refunds, or other amounts owed or credited to your Brex Account during the time covered by that statement.